 For over 30 years, MIFWA has been at the forefront of innovative approaches that have significantly improved the mental health system in WA including:

-• Lorikeet Centre – WA’s first community centre ‘clubhouse’, for 26 years Lorikeet has contributed to the recovery of hundreds of West Australians experiencing mental health challenges
+• Lorikeet Centre – For more than 25 years, WA’s first community centre ‘clubhouse’, Lorikeet, has been contributing to the recovery of hundreds of West Australians experiencing mental health challenges

 • Our award-winning Wellways peer education programs – making a difference to the lives of many families and carers